 That said, the good ones encourage you to hire an experienced franchise lawyer.
 Period.
 But there’s something else.

 I’m going to share a secret with you.
 (Shhhh!)

 This secret comes from Charles Internicola, Franchise Lawyer:

 “Franchise agreements are negotiable; however, each franchisor is different in terms of negotiating.
 It depends on the franchisors opinion and the requested changes.
 We like to understand the prospective franchisee’s individual and business goals and try to help align terms of the franchise agreement in a fair way.
 When modifying the franchise agreement, we focus on negotiating terms to provide the franchisee with more protection including getting a Protected Area, for example.”

 The bottom line?

-Hire a franchise lawyer, even if someone tells you that “you don’t need to spend the money on one.”
+You need a franchise lawyer to give you legal advice, even if someone tells you that “you don’t need to spend your money on one.”